COVID-19 and Pulmonary Embolism: Frequently Asked Questions

 What are the risks and benefits of empiric therapeutic anticoagulation in COVID-19 patients?

-Are there any clinical scenarios in which empiric therapeutic anticoagulation would be considered in COVID-19 patients?
+Are there any clinical scenarios of suspected thrombosis in which empiric therapeutic anticoagulation would be considered in COVID-19 patients?

-In cases where there are no contraindications for therapeutic anticoagulation and there is no possibility of performing imaging studies to diagnose PE or DVT, empiric anticoagulation has been proposed in the following scenarios:
+In cases where there are no contraindications for therapeutic anticoagulation AND there is a very high clinical suspicion of thrombosis BUT no possibility of performing imaging studies to diagnose PE or DVT, empiric anticoagulation has been proposed in the following scenarios:

 - Patients with physical findings consistent with thrombosis, such as superficial thrombophlebitis, peripheral ischemia or cyanosis, thrombosis of dialysis filters, tubing or catheters, or retiform purpura (branching lesions caused by thrombosis in the dermal and subcutaneous vasculature).